Why Is Everyone Wearing Perfume To Bed?

 @fragrancelush Raise your hand if you love wearing perfume to sleep 🤚🏽💤 #bedtimeperfumes #perfumereview #perfumerecommendations #perfumecheck #perfumetiktok #perfumefavorites ♬ original sound - Shelby Coleman

 Considering the price of most perfumes, it makes sense that we’re looking for ways to carry it into our unconscious minds, making each spritz count.
 But will your signature scent cut it?
 Suzy Nightingale, fragrance expert and co-host of On the Scent podcast, reveals that fragrance manufacturers have pumped “mega millions” into funding research on “functional fragrances” — perfumes with the sole purpose of positively influencing our mood and emotions at bedtime.
-Nightingale pinpoints the “wellness perfume” brand Edeniste, particularly its fragrance, Dream, £68: “This is a soft, herbal, musky perfume including heliotrope, jasmine and labdanum,” a tree resin used often in perfumery to create a warm element.
+Nightingale pinpoints the “wellness perfume” brand Edeniste, particularly its fragrance, Dream (which, sadly, isn't currently available to shop in Australia): “This is a soft, herbal, musky perfume including heliotrope, jasmine and labdanum,” a tree resin used often in perfumery to create a warm element.
 The star element in this fragrance is the patented “dream accord”, which is essentially a marriage of fragrance notes proven to trigger the brain response.
 This, says Edeniste, evokes an “inner feeling of wellbeing that helps [the wearer] to relax and dream.”

 AdvertisementADVERTISEMENT

 She also loves the trend for “skin musk” scents: perfumes that smell like warm, clean skin, or “being hushed and hugged” in a bottle.
-Think: Phlur Missing Person Eau de Parfum, £96, (musk, jasmine and sandalwood), Diptyque L’Eau Papier Eau de Parfum, £95, (rice steam and wood) and M&S Collection Velvet Amber Eau de Toilette, £6 (warm amber, neroli and white flowers).
+Think: Phlur Missing Person Eau de Parfum, $178, (musk, jasmine and sandalwood), Diptyque L’Eau Papier Eau de Parfum, $168, (rice steam and wood) and Commodity Milk, $235 (warm amber, neroli and white flowers).
 When nothing is working to quieten an overstimulated brain, Nightingale suggests looking to perfume.
 “To me, wearing a beautifully soothing scent to bed is the equivalent of a weighted blanket or one of those extra-long pillows you can hug around yourself for added comfort,” she says.

 Can wearing perfume to bed influence your dreams?